Forge Your Own Path Through History in Saratoga County

 Around the 19th century, visitors bathed in and drank from the mineral springs, as many believed the water had health benefits.
 The mineral springs of Saratoga continue to flow in the 21st century, and each one has its own distinct flavor.
 Take a trip to the springs and taste the difference for yourself.

 Saratoga National Historical Park in Stillwater preserves the site of the Battle of Saratoga and features other historic attractions and locations.
-The Battlefield is the largest of four parts that make up this National Historical Park, and after picking up a map at the Visitor Center, you can enjoy a self-guided tour of the grounds.
+The Battlefield is the largest of multiple parts that make up this National Historical Park, and after picking up a map at the Visitor Center, you can enjoy a self-guided tour of the grounds.

 Travel to Local Landmarks & Historic Buildings